Executive Vice President of External Relations: Advancement| Communications| Enrollment | Planning

-W. Kent Barnds began his work at Augustana College as vice president of enrollment in summer of 2005, leading the offices of admissions and financial aid.
-In the summer of 2008 his role expanded as the chief communication officer and strategist in the reorganized communication and marketing office.
+Kent Barnds began his work at Augustana College as vice president of enrollment in the summer of 2005, leading the offices of admissions and financial aid.
+In the summer of 2008, his role expanded to chief communication officer and strategist in the reorganized communication and marketing office.
 Barnds achieved his current position as executive vice president of external relations, which includes enrollment, communication, advancement and planning in 2017 after serving in a number of leadership positions as Augustana College including as acting president while Steve Bahls was on a summer sabbatical in 2012.
-He now leads a division of more than 40 professionals in the areas of admissions, financial assistance, media and public relations, brand advancement, web and print communications, institutional and campus planning; and, he supervises the college’s public radio station, WVIK—Quad Cities Public Radio.
+He now leads a division of nearly 75 professionals in the areas of advancement, admissions, financial aid, media and public relations, brand advancement, web and print communications, institutional and campus planning; and, he supervises the college’s public radio station, WVIK—Quad Cities Public Radio.

-Over the past seven years, Barnds has gained national visibility as a thought leader in admissions, enrollment management, higher education marketing, higher education, and higher education through publications and quotes in Inside Higher Ed, University Business Magazine, The Daily Beast, Huffington Post, The Chronicle of Higher Education, Washington Post, College & University, and elsewhere.
-He also has developed and implemented a positioning platform for the president of the college and other senior leaders to gain national visibility.
-Barnds’ public presentation topics over the years have ranged from admission’s role in retention planning, team leadership, transparency in communicating assessment data, to marketing and communicating institutional value and affordability, to writing a great college admissions essay and conducting effective performance assessment for college admissions personnel.
+Over the past several years, Barnds has gained national visibility as a thought leader in admissions, enrollment management, higher education marketing, higher education, and higher education policy through a variety of publications and quotes in Money, Inside Higher Ed, University Business Magazine, The Chronicle of Higher Education, The Washington Post, College & University and his personal and HuffPo College blog.
+Barnds’ public presentation topics through the years have ranged from admission’s role in retention planning, team leadership, transparency in communicating assessment data, to marketing and communicating institutional affordability, to writing a great college admissions essay and conducting effective performance assessment for college admissions personnel.
 He serves as a member of the Personnel Committee at St. Paul Lutheran Church, a served nine years on the Board of Trustees at Rivermont Collegiate, a K-12 independent school in Bettendorf, Iowa.
 In 2016 he was elected to the Alumni Board of Directors at his alma mater, Gettysburg College.

-Prior to his work at Augustana, Barnds he advanced from the role of admissions counselor through a variety of admissions positions, including dean of admissions and enrollment management at Elizabethtown College, Elizabethtown, Pennsylvania where he worked for 13 years.
+Prior to his work at Augustana, Barnds served as dean of admissions and enrollment management at Elizabethtown College, Elizabethtown, Pennsylvania where he worked for 13 years.

 Kent Barnds was born Gering, Nebraska.
 He and his wife, Jennie, have three children, Martha, Sophie and Ben.
 Kent and Jennie are members of St. Paul Lutheran Church in Davenport, Iowa.
-He enjoys traveling, cooking, jazz, Lyle Lovett, running and he believes “the option” remains the most exciting styled football offense.
+He enjoys traveling, cooking, jazz, Lyle Lovett, the Grateful Dead, cycling and he believes “the option” remains the most exciting styled football offense.
 He’s a below average golfer.